imsandeepreddy/imsandeepreddy.com/data/authors/default.md

 ![singapore conference](/static/img/personal/conference-singapore.jpeg)

 I'm a former go-to-market executive, currently operating on the intersection of growth and product.
-In my free time I tinker with rapid MVPs, design, write, investments and experimenting with new things.
+In my free time I tinker with rapid MVPs, design, writing, researching, investments and experimenting with new things.

 A few milestones from my life: